sanjay-azad/en/docs/ai.md

 **Life:** Living beings are endowed with some intelligence to undergo their life processes and activities.
 They take actions based on their bodily needs.
 Their body manufactures hormones and processes electrical impulses - thus ensuring the survival of their species through evolution.
 The intelligence that drives this whole process is called life.
 We feel and we believe, and that shapes how we behave towards external triggers.
 Some beliefs are inherent, and some we formulate as we live.
 Our intelligence is responsible for our constant learning.
 We share those learnings through certain levels of communication and cooperation, which is itself a measure of intelligence.

 **Science:** Human comprehension is limited, so we make efforts to put our knowledge in a systematic, structured, and objective way - known as science.
 Knowledge is derived through our intelligence, the external environment, and past theories.
 All sorts of knowledge, true or untrue - if it has been derived by following a systematic procedure and if it is objective in nature, i.e., can be imparted through teaching with zero variability - is scientific.
-It involves experimentation, covering, data gathering, processing, and inferencing.
+It involves experimentation, covering - data gathering, processing, and inferencing.
 People doubt the utility and contribution of science, as it is error-prone and has been used by humans to exploit resources.

 {: .note }
-Mathematics is science, counting systems are science, language is science, and psychology is science, as they are based on conventions or theories that are objective (or we have made them so).
+Mathematics is science, counting systems are science, language is science, and psychology is science, as they are based on conventions or theories that are objective and derived through experimentation and research.

 As soon as there is subjectivity in knowledge based on personal experience, it goes outside of science, e.g., bodily intelligence & spirituality.
 There is no way to replicate the exact same result on two different people (at least for now).